zeus-volkov-systems/messageapi/README.md

 # MessageAPI

+## Version

+**0.0.10** (Pre-Release)

+MessageAPI uses [Semantic Versioning 2.0.0](https://semver.org/) as its versioning strategy.
+The first official version will be released upon the implementation of the C and Fortran native APIs.

 ## Overview

 MessageAPI is a structured-data-processing specification designed to allow the development of decomplected, transparent, easily understood, evolutionary, and highly configurable process oriented systems.
 MessageAPI does this by drawing a domain distinction between process structure (the 'Message' of MessageAPI) and data (the 'API' part) and then providing complimentary orthonormal bases that span each space.
 The structure and data domain definitions of MessageAPI are based on the principles of generic programming and designed using the language of Communicating Sequential Processes (CSP) in order to be easily picked up and understood by different audiences and users.